 The state-run Xinhua News agency reported last week that 2,421 people found guilty of bank card and mobile SIM card-related crimes in the southern Guangdong province over the past month have been barred from making mobile and card payments for five years.
-They will now only be able to use cash.
+They will now only be able to use Money in physical form such as banknotes and coins..

 The same 5 year-ban from digital payments was issued to 1,652 people in Haikou, the capital of the Hainan province as the People’s Bank of China launched a special campaign to severely crack down on illegal and criminal activities including the sale, renting and lending of bank cards or mobile accounts.

-This is not the first time China is using payment bans to sanction wrongdoers.
+This is not the first time China is using A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. bans to sanction wrongdoers.
 In 2019, the Associated Press reported that millions of people were prevented from travelling for ‘social credit’ offenses.
 Tens of millions of offenders were blocked from buying plane and train tickets for “social credit” offenses including unpaid taxes and fines under a controversial system the ruling Communist Party says will improve public behaviour.
 Others were blocked from leaving China due to unpaid taxes.

 For Kenrick Davis from Sixth Tone, “The punishment is tantamount to social exclusion in a country where mobile payments are employed in every area of life, from public transport to grocery shopping, household bills, health care, and tourism.
 Leading payment apps Alipay and WeChat are so dominant that the government has had to remind businesses that refusing cash is illegal.”